oliv-rocha/devlinks/readme.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Este projeto está licenciado sob a <a href="https://mit-license.org/">licença MIT</a>

 ---